aitschti/plugin.video.sc19/README.md

 To solve this, we can use a proxy that takes the requested m3u8 file, decrypts the segment filenames and serves a modified m3u8 file to the player with the correct stream URLs.

-The decryption needs a key, which is also served by Stripchat in an obfuscated way.
-The needs to be set manually in settings.
-This may break at any time if Stripchat changes their methods.
+The decryption requires two keys (pkey and pdkey), which must be set in addon settings.
+These can be entered manually or imported from a text file (format: `pkey:pdkey`).
+Keys may need updating if Stripchat changes their methods.

 ## License